Kummattikali: Costumes

 The costumes are a most interesting fact of Kummattikali.
 The dancers don a heavily painted colourful wooden mask depicting faces of Krishna, Narada, Kiratha, Darika, or hunters.
 These masks are usually made out of saprophyte, jack fruit tree, Alstonia scholaris, Hog Plum tree or the Coral tree.

 The dancers wear skirts woven out of plaited grass.
-Some cover their whole body with bunches of grass for a more bushy appearance.
+Some cover their whole body with bunches of grass for a bushier appearance.
 The semblance is made more joyful with the 'talla' attached externally to the mask giving the appearance of a toothless open mouth.
 Dancers also hold and manipulate long sticks of residuary agricultural produce called 'Kummattikali': it is from this that the dance derives its name.
 Their dance is related to Shaiva myth.
 'Thamma' (an old woman) walks in front with the help of a stick.
 Thamma is symbolic of mother of every being and everything.

 Kummatti dancers are a sight to watch as they move around from house to house collecting jaggery, rice, or small amounts of cash.
-Onlookers, specially children take great delight in their performance.
+Onlookers, especially children, take great delight in their performance.